DanaKuang/baymax.github.io/source/_posts/first-github-pages.md

 Then "git push" again.
 After entering the password of repository, done！

-"hexo deploy" can also help to push to origin.
+"hexo deploy" can also help to push, but it needs to be installed first.

 ``` bash
 $ npm install hexo-deployer-git --save
 ```

-Page build failed: Unknown tag error
+## 2. Page build failed: Unknown tag error